kabarton62/cybersec-tools-II/sqli/exercise3.md

 drwxr-xr-x  7 www-data www-data  4096 Apr 16  2010 twiki
 ```

 Some directories from the default writable directory list don't exist (/var/www/html, /var/www/htdocs), and we don't have write permissions to those that exist.
 However, we see there are directories owned by root where we have write permissions (/var/www/dav) and directories owned by www-data (/var/www/dvwa, /var/www/mutillidae, etc).
-Select one of the directories owned by www-data or owned by root by with write permissions for www-data and try to get an OS shell again.
+Attempt directories that exist until you get an OS shell.

 **Capture a screenshot of a working shell.
 Run the id, hostname and ifconfig commands to demonstrate the shell functions.**